Pulisic linked with Bayern Munich move - Transfer news on USMNT star

 [ MORE: How to watch PL in the USA ]

-As for the transfer reports, new Chelsea boss Thomas Tuchel was asked about Pulisic’s future last week.
+As for the transfer reports, new Chelsea boss Tuchel was asked about Pulisic’s future last week.

 Even though he said he wanted to keep the USMNT winger around at Stamford Bridge, he left the door open for a summer departure.